 What Most Enterprises Get Wrong About Identity and Access Management?

-Deploying an IAM tool is not the same as getting identity security right.
-Too many organizations treat it like a one-time setup, then forget it until something breaks.
+Deploying an enterprise identity and access management solution is not the same as building a secure identity framework.
+Too many organizations treat it like a one-time setup, then forget about it until something breaks.

-Here are common mistakes even mature security teams make:
+Here are five common mistakes even experienced security teams make:

-• Choosing tools that do not scale: What works for a hundred users often collapses under ten thousand.
+- Choosing IAM tools that do not scale: What works for a hundred users often collapses under ten thousand.

-• Ignoring integration complexity: IAM tools that do not sync well with existing systems create gaps and frustration.
+- Ignoring integration complexity: Identity and access management tools that do not sync well with existing systems create operational gaps and user frustration.

-• Skipping governance and lifecycle management: Without automation and audit trails, compliance becomes a nightmare.
+- Skipping governance and lifecycle management: Without automation and audit trails, compliance becomes a nightmare waiting to happen.

 The cost of getting IAM wrong is not just operational; it is reputational and financial.